Oscillatory integrals and weighted gradient flows

 The following is a well-known theorem of Varchenko [V].
 We include the condition $|\lambda| \geq 2$ in the statement since the result is immediate for $|\lambda| < 2$ and we want to avoid situations where $\ln |\lambda|$ is near zero.

-\begin{theorem} (Varchenko) Suppose $f(x)$ is real analytic on a neighborhood of the origin with $f(0) = 0$ and $N(f)$ is nondegenerate.
+\begin{theorem} (Varchenko) Suppose $f(x)$ is real analytic on a neighborhood of the origin with $f(0) = 0$ such that $N(f)$ is nondegenerate.
 Let $k$ denote the dimension of the face of $N(f)$ intersecting the line $x_1 = ... = x_n$ in its interior.
-There is a neighborhood $U$ of the origin such that if $\phi$ is supported in $U$ then the following hold for $|\lambda| \geq 2$.
+There is a neighborhood $U$ of the origin such that if $\phi$ is supported in $U$ then the following hold .

 \begin{enumerate}